Market-Connections Professional Resume Writing Services

 Most of your contacts will be delighted to hear from you if you express a genuine interest in their lives and appreciation for their achievements.
 Relay your good wishes when you hear someone has been promoted or landed a major account.

-You can take advantage of official holidays such as Thanksgiving or even unofficial holidays such as National Spaghetti Day as they can all be an occasion for reaching out to your colleagues.
-Try personalizing your message for your key contacts and creating a more general version you can use with contacts who you interact with less frequently.
+You can take advantage of official holidays, such as Thanksgiving, or even unofficial holidays such as, National Spaghetti Day, as they can all be an occasion for reaching out to your colleagues.
+Try personalizing your message for your key contacts and creating a more general version you can use with contacts with whom you interact less frequently.

 Scheduling periodic breaks from networking may help you to stay motivated and balanced.
 You may want to forget about business when you take time off.

-Message people for your next job on LinkedIn
+2. Message people on LinkedIn for your next job

 10/3/2019